andrewrichardson701/Stockbase/README.md

 - Added error checking from urls to the pages where they are needed and adjusted the error query strings to be more useful.
 - Admin global settings restore defaults now restores the default theme too.
 - Fixed some of the forms not working due to some mobile css format things.
 There might be some more to find yet.
+- Corrected the README with correct PHP modules to match the install bash script
+- Fixed the install bash script to install the correct modules based on testing.
+Now installs correctly.

 </details>
 <details>